Privacy & data

 • Student video: nothing.
 The webcam stream is processed in the browser for the eye-contact indicator.
 It is not uploaded, not stored, and not shared.

-• Transcript: the text of what a student said during a session.
+• Transcript:the text of what a student said during a session.
 Today it is stored in the browser's local storage.
-When we introduce authenticated accounts, it will be stored in our database, tied to the student's account.
+If authenticated accounts ship later, we will document where transcripts live before any school deployment uses them.

 • Scores, XP, and badges: numerical results of a session, stored the same way as transcripts.